THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

-Warning labels have importance because they keep customers safe while protecting businesses from liability.
+Warning labels are important because they protect customers while protecting businesses from liability.
 Failure to warn customers about the danger can lead to multi-million-dollar lawsuits.

 Why Warning Labels Are Important

 Employees need warning labels as well to keep safe while performing their duties.
 Having an identifiable and legible warning label protects people from getting hurt.
 You also want to check that your warning label complies with ISO and OSHA standards.
-In some cases, you may have to put a warning label in English, and the languages are spoken by the consumers that your product is marketed to.
+Sometimes, you may have to put a warning label in English, and the consumers speak the language your product is marketed to.

 What Happens When the Warning Label Isn’t Effective

-To give an example, soup companies had problems with children burning themselves on the soup containers.
-In some cases, the burns were severe, but the warning labels weren’t helping.
+For example, soup companies had problems with children burning themselves on soup containers.
+The burns were severe in some cases, but the warning labels weren’t helping.
 This prompted soup companies to redesign their packaging to make soup less prone to tipping over.

 Inadequate Warning: The Basis for Liability

-Improper warning on a product could serve as the basis for a lawsuit.
-Addressing company packaging issues and adding a suitable warning label will put a heat shield up if someone gets injured using your product.
-If they had more than an adequate warning, they wouldn’t have grounds to file a lawsuit.
+Improper warnings on a product could serve as the basis for a lawsuit.
+Addressing company packaging issues and adding a suitable warning label will create a heat shield if someone gets injured using your product.
+They wouldn’t have grounds to file a lawsuit if they had more than an adequate warning.

-Purchased products malfunctioning becomes a situation where people had had the legal ground to file a lawsuit, mostly when the company failed to give adequate warning.
+Purchased products malfunctioning becomes a situation where people have the legal grounds to file a lawsuit, mostly when the company fails to give adequate warning.

 Companies Have a Responsibility to Warn Customers

-The courts see it as the company’s legal responsibility to warn customers about their products.
+The courts consider the company’s legal responsibility to warn customers about their products.
 If a product isn’t supposed to be used a certain way, it should have a warning label.
-Don’t let your company get financially tanked because of a lawsuit that you could have prevented.
+Don’t let your company get financially tanked because of a lawsuit you could have prevented.

 It’s important to note that you have to place the warning label in an area where the customer can easily see it.
 If a warning label is improperly placed, it could open your company up to lawsuits.